 How to Light a Dining Room

-They say the kitchen is the heart of the home, but for those who love lingering over meals with friends and family, the dining room shares that billing—especially during the holiday season.
+They say the kitchen is the heart of the modern home, but for those who love lingering over meals with friends and family, the dining room shares that billing—especially during the holiday season.